- 1 I Can’t Afford A Down Payment

 Reduce The Loan Amount

-The main advantage is they reduce the amount of the loan.
+The dealer will apply dealer or customer rebates to the loan as a down payment to reduce the amount of the loan.
 A fact of nature is that a new car loses from 20% to 25% of its value practically the minute it is driven off the lot.
-If the no money down car loan was for the full price of the car, the customer would be paying for a loan that is 20% to 25% more than the value of the car.
-With a down payment, either from a trade-in, cash-back or from their wallet, the amount of the loan is more in line with the actual value of the car.
+3 If the no money down car loan was for the full price of the car, the customer would be paying for a loan that is 20% to 25% more than the value of the car.
+With a down payment, either from a trade-in or cash-back, the amount of the loan is more in line with the actual value of the car.

 Zero Down Car Loan Disadvantages

 The above doesn’t seem so bad.
 In fact, it seems like a good deal.
 However, there are 0 down car loans that can cost the customer much more in the long run.
 Many people don’t really understand the intricacies of interest rates and their impact on a zero down car financing loan.
-Unfortunately, car dealers may take advantage of this ignorance, and convince the buyer that driving a car off the lot in exchange for nothing is a really good deal.
+The car dealer scams presented to you when working on financing with a car dealership don’t seem to be car scams at all.
+Unfortunately, car dealers may take advantage of this ignorance.
+He will convince the buyer that driving a car off the lot in exchange for nothing is a really good deal.

 Value Can Fall Fast